gorhill/Javascript-Voronoi/README.md

 A Javascript implementation of Steven J. Fortune's algorithm to efficiently compute Voronoi diagrams.
-The Voronoi object's purpose is to solely compute a Voronoi diagram, it is completely standalone, with no dependency on external code: it contains no rendering code, that is left to the user of the library.
-MIT license.
+The Voronoi object's purpose is to solely compute a Voronoi diagram, it is completely standalone, with no dependency on external code: it contains no rendering code: that is left to the user of the library.

 ## Core files